ayazhankadessova/python-bit/README.md

 - [ ] Make progress bar better
 - [ ] fix topics
 - [ ] UseAuth must be used within AuthProvider after login

+## 25 dec

+- [ ] Header
+- [ ] Footer
+- [ ] Classes
+- [ ] Add projectss
+- [ ] Custom Pagination
+-  For teacher, add panel to monitor each classroom
+## What I have
+- go thru every week and check what works and what not
+- Student create their own accounts -> no need

+## What I need
+- markdown based sessions for every week.
+- make them and just add them to firebase
+- students can either see them or what their teacher chose
+- Create a template where teachers can create their own courses
+- Self paced learning -> add problems there
+- Teachers create students' accounts
+- Every student has managed_by field
+- Easier
+- Detect if students are active